NextCenturyCorporation/MCS/docs/source/install.rst

 If `true`, does not generate position information output in the metadata.
 Metadata Tier will override `disable_position`.
 Default: false

-enable_depth_maps
+disable_depth_maps
 ^^^^^^^^^^^^^^^

 (boolean, optional)

-If `true`, will generate depth maps.
-Metadata Tier will override `enable_depth_maps`.
+If `false`, will generate depth maps.
+Metadata Tier will override `disable_depth_maps`.
 Will only generate depth maps for Metadata tier [level1, level2, oracle].
-Default: true
+Default: false

-enable_object_masks
+disable_object_masks
 ^^^^^^^^^^^^^^^

 (boolean, optional)

-If `true`, will generate object masks.
-Metadata Tier will override `enable_depth_maps`.
+If `false`, will generate object masks.
+Metadata Tier will override `disable_depth_maps`.
 Will only generate object masks for Metadata tier [level2, oracle].
-Default: true
+Default: false

 goal_reward
 ^^^^^^^^^^^^^^^